Mychal Kendricks: Regular season

+Playoffs

 Insider trading charges and plea

 In August 2018, Kendricks was charged with insider trading, allegedly making $1.2 million from investments in 2014.
 Damilare Sonoiki was also charged for his involvement.
 Kendricks allegedly paid Sonoiki $10,000 and gave him free tickets to Eagles games.

 Kendricks pleaded guilty to his charges on September 6, 2018, and faced a possible penalty of up to 25 years in prison.
 He was initially scheduled to be sentenced on January 24, 2019, but his sentencing date was pushed back multiple times during 2019 and 2020.
 On July 22, 2021, Kendricks was sentenced to one day in jail, three years of probation, and 300 hours of community service stemming from his guilty plea.

 Personal life

-Kendricks' brother, Eric, played linebacker at UCLA and is currently a member of the Los Angeles Chargers.
+Kendricks' brother, Eric, played linebacker at UCLA and most recently played in the NFL for the Dallas Cowboys.